ibm-cloud-docs/Backup/restore-from-another-computer.md

 3. Compare the output.

-## Resuming normal backup schedule.
+## Resuming normal backup schedule
 {: #resumeschedule}

 1. When the restore is complete, remove the registration information of server1, where the data was restored from.